Propo41/msa-workshop/README.md

 ### Creating User accounts

-Let's start by adding a user login functionalty.
+Let's start by adding a functionality to create a new user.
 Firstly, we need to create a Model class for the `User` table.
-Create a new folder named, `Models` and create a model class representing Users:
+Create a new folder named, `Models` and create a model class representing Users.

-*User.cs*
+*Models/User.cs*
 ```csharp
 using System.ComponentModel.DataAnnotations;
 using MongoDB.Bson.Serialization.Attributes;